-- Badass Principal: Oh, yes, Steven gets his moments.
-He even slams a bully up against a locker in the pilot episode.
+- Badass Teacher: Oh, yes.
+He even slams Malcolm White up against a locker in the very first episode.

-- Bald Black Leader Guy: He's bald, he's black, and he's the principal of the school.
+- Bald, Black Leader Guy: He's bald, he's black, and he's the principal of a high school.

 - Benevolent Boss: Most of the time.
 Just don't get on his bad side.

-- Beware the Nice Ones: Steven is a polite and soft-spoken guy, but you do NOT want to get him angry.
+- Beware the Nice Ones: Steven is generally soft-spoken and polite, but you do NOT want to get him angry or annoyed.

-- Former Teen Rebel: In an early episode, he reveals he got drunk and crashed a car.
+- Former Teen Rebel: In an early episode, he reveals he got drunk and crashed a car when he was young.
 In a Season 2 episode, he admits to having been involved in a robbery.

-- Only Sane Man: Though he does snap once or twice, usually in response to the weird, off-the-wall crap that goes on at Winslow High.
+- Only Sane Man: Though he does lose his cool a few times, usually in response to any egregious disrespect or the weird and off-the-wall crap that goes on at Winslow High.

 - Scary Black Man: Averted.
-Chi McBride looks the part (and has played a fair few in his career), but Steven Harper is (usually) benevolent, calm, reasonable and well-liked.
+Chi McBride looks the part (and has played a fair few in his career), but Steven is (usually) benevolent, calm, reasonable, and well-liked.

 - Team Dad: To the rest of the faculty.